Logo

-An instrument of private transaction is an instrument prepared and passed for mutual trust when dealing with anything or property between an individual or an institution or between a natural or legal person.
+An instrument of private transaction is an instrument prepared and passed for mutual trust when dealing with anything or property between an individual or an institution under civil law or between a natural or legal person.
 Different types of Tamasuk.
 Sections 474 to 492 of the Muluki Civil Code 2074 deal with the transactions.

 Tamsuk means an instrument prepared for the security of money and mutual trust during a cash transaction between two parties.
 When transactions are taking place in our daily lives, oral transactions are not considered legal evidence.
 The paper written in the trust of the borrower is called Kapali tamasuk, so if the interest is not paid, then the creditor can recover money from the debtor’s property or household.